 Notification of oral hearings.
 We will notify you of the potential dates and location of an oral hearing approximately 14 weeks in advance.
 After you receive notice, you have three calendar days to inform the court of any conflicts.
-We distribute calendars about ten weeks before the hearing date.
+We provide public notice of calendars about ten weeks before the hearing date.